Evolutionary Psychology And Mental Health Issues

 Altruism

-For many evolutionary psychologists, altruism made no sense when people were living in wild environments.
+The belief that individual survival and reproduction drive behavior historically led evolutionary psychologists to believe that altruism made no sense.
 Everything needed to work together to ensure the survival of the individual, so why would they put the needs of others over their own?
-Some evolutionary psychologists, however, look at altruism differently.
-They suggest that, while altruism may not help the individual who practices it directly, it does help ensure the survival of the community and, potentially, the whole species.
+However, some influential evolutionary psychologists have alternative explanations for the basis of altruism.
+For example, many suggest that, while altruism may not help the individual who practices it directly, it does help ensure the survival of the community and, potentially, the whole species.

 Getty/AnnaStills

-Finding the time for therapy can be difficult, especially when you have a busy schedule.
-Online therapy lets you take control of your care by allowing you to schedule sessions according to your availability.
-You can also connect with a therapist who is trained in the areas you’re having problems in, no matter what you may be experiencing.
+Finding the time for therapy can be difficult, especially when you are busy.
+Online therapy lets you take control of your care by allowing you to book sessions according to your schedule.
+You can also connect with a therapist who is trained in the areas in which you’re struggling, no matter what you may be experiencing.
 The versatility and convenience of online therapy make it an increasingly popular option for getting mental health treatment.

 Takeaway